TonyDuran/dotfiles/README.md

 Version Control dotfiles and other important configuration files used in workflow.

 ### TODO:
-- Move scripts adding symlinks to configs to a shared/common location (since it can work in linux)
 - Create a central location for my aliases

 ```